Yoo1tic/pollux/README.md

 ## Highlights

-- **Gemini CLI parity**: accepts the same `/v1beta/models/{model}:generateContent` and `:streamGenerateContent` payloads that the official `geminicli` uses and keeps the native Cloud Code URL/response envelope intact upstream.
+- **Gemini-native proxy for the official CLI**: accepts `/v1beta/models/{model}:generateContent` and `:streamGenerateContent` payloads from `geminicli` while converting upstream CLI envelopes back into the standard Gemini response shape.
-- **Gemini-native output**: normalizes CLI envelopes (including SSE events) into the standard Gemini `candidates/usageMetadata/modelVersion` shape so existing dashboards and SDKs can consume the responses directly.
+- **SSE-friendly normalization**: streaming events land in the Gemini-native `candidates/usageMetadata/modelVersion` shape so dashboards and SDKs can consume them directly.
 - **Credential pool with actor scheduling**: a `ractor`-driven worker manages Google OAuth credentials stored in SQLite, separates “big” and “tiny” model queues, cools down projects that hit 429, and refreshes tokens only when a credential is near expiry or fails authentication.
-- **Operable out of the box**: `.env` configuration via Figment/dotenvy, WAL-enabled SQLite (`data.db`) that bootstraps automatically, structured tracing, and a `mimalloc` global allocator for predictable latency.
+- **Operable out of the box**: `.env` configuration via Figment/dotenvy, SQLite (`data.db`) that bootstraps automatically, structured tracing, and a `mimalloc` global allocator for predictable latency.
+- **One-click browser auth**: hitting `/auth` in a browser jumps straight to Google OAuth for login/consent.

 ## Quick start

 ### Prerequisites

-- Rust 1.78+ (Edition 2024) with `cargo` and a recent `sqlx-cli` compatible SQLite (libsqlite3) on the host.
 - Google Cloud projects that already have Gemini CLI access; export each account as the JSON blob that contains `client_id`, `client_secret`, `refresh_token`, `project_id`, etc.

-### Bootstrapping
+- For the prebuilt binary: Linux host with SQLite available (no Rust toolchain required).
+- For containers: Docker + docker compose.
+Building from source remains possible with Rust 1.78+ if needed.

+### Run the prebuilt binary

 1. Copy the sample environment file and fill in secrets:
    ```bash